digikin/influxdb-perfcounter/readme.md

 1. Run the command <b>influxd</b>
 2. Visit http://{serverIP}:9999
 3. Enter user name, password, organization and name the bucket <b>InfluxDB</b>
-4. Ok now we have the database up now the best part of InfluxDB 2.0.
-Click the Advanced tab and create a telegraf config.
+4. Ok now we have the database up now.
+Click the Advanced tab and create a telegraf config in InfluxDB 2.0.
-5. Select system and name it <b>windows_perf</b>
+5. Select <b>system<b> and name it <b>windows_perf</b>
+6. We are going to come back to this but for now lets get telegraf installed locally on our Windows server/pc

 ## Installing Telegraf on the Windows Machine
 1. Head over to https://portal.influxdata.com/downloads/ (Making this it was version 1.10.4)